Skip to main content

 7. Ship samples for testing on dry ice.
 Samples must remain frozen in transit.

 8. We highly recommend quick-freezing the sample to keep coagulation factors intact.
-This can be achieved by 1 of the following methods:
+This can be achieved by one of the following methods:

 • Freeze with liquid nitrogen.